CoachAnika/CoachAnika.github.io/README.md

 The last few days of the project were spent, adding animations, sounds and better images.

 DAY 4:
 At this point MVP is complete.
-Last night decided to take static images and make the character a little chicken, instead of animated Korean character Moolang.
+Decided to take static images and make the character a little chicken, instead of animated Korean character Moolang.
 Have tried some animations to the chicken image character, but there was so much more I wanted to do with sights and sounds.

 Next Steps:
 1. Add back-ground sound for play button.